chrisstonedev/mine-finder/README.md

 # Minesweeper

-This is my personal portfolio website, built using Angular and TypeScript.
-I write code in Visual Studio Code and test and build using the Angular CLI.
-The latest revision as built can be found at [chrisstone.dev](https://chrisstone.dev/).
+This is a Minesweeper clone written in TypeScript that can be played on the web as well as built for the desktop using Electron.

 ## Development